 23° 02' South, 132° 10' East; position on SF53-13 Hermannsburg 1:250 000 and 5351 Glen Helen 1:100 000 scale maps.

-The median point was calculated as the midpoint between the extremes of latitude and longitude of the continent.
+The geodetic median point was calculated as the midpoint between the extremes of latitude and longitude of the continent.
 Basically what this means is that a box was drawn around Australia, just touching the northern, eastern, southern, and western-most points on the mainland of the continent.
 The geodetic median point is the location of the intersection the two geodesic2 lines joining the four corners.
 A geodesic is the shortest line between two points on an ellipsoid.
 The geodetic median point will be the point where the ellipsoidal distance of the four geodesic lines joining the median point to each corner will be the same.
 Vincenty's formulae was used to compute the value of the equidistant ellipsoidal distance on the GRS80 ellipsoid, which came to 2,576,291.952 metres.
 What's interesting though is this; both this method and the furthest point from the coastline method produce coordinates that are within the ball-park of the other weighted methods.
 That means that despite the irregular coastline, Australia's distinctive shape actually has a relatively high degree of symmetry.

 23° 33' 09.89" South, 133° 23' 46.00" East; position on SF53-13 Hermannsburg 1:250 000 and 5551 Amburla 1:100 000 scale maps.